For more than 20 years, a new city has been rising to the east. Here are nine reasons to celebrate that right now.

 And speaking of soccer, when the 140-acre Premier Sports Campus at Lakewood Ranch opened off S.R.
 70 in 2011 with its 28 playing fields, it attracted a flood of soccer enthusiasts from around the region and around the state.
 Its Labor Day tourney alone draws 250 student teams and more than 10,000 spectators.

 Every variety of housing stock imaginable exists in Lakewood Ranch, from one-bedroom rental apartments to some of the ritziest homes in our two-county area.
-And even if many residents can’t afford to live behind the gates of such communities as The Lake Club and Lakewood Ranch Golf & Country Club , they can ogle the mansions once a year, during the LWR Tour of Homes, when anyone can get through the neighborhood gates.
+And even if many residents can’t afford to live behind the gates of such communities as The Lake Club and Lakewood Ranch Golf & Country Club , they can ogle the mansions once a year, during the LWR Tour of Homes (this year, Nov.
+6-22, recast at the Ranch Road Home because of Covid-19), when anyone can get through the neighborhood gates.

 In contrast to Sarasota and Bradenton, Lakewood Ranch was built with bicycles in mind.
 Most roads were planned with bike lanes, and as a result, you can travel miles of interconnected lanes in a single ride.
 Biking is big with retired boomers, one of the largest groups of Ranch residents, and as many as 100 of them—and some younger cyclists—meet at Village Bikes on Main Street each week in daylight-saving months for what they call the Village Idiots Wednesday Night Worlds, a 20- to 35-mile ride through various Lakewood Ranch communities that ends with beer at a pub.